Photo Retouching of Clothing

 This is another view-from-my-office photo.

 Yesterday I was exchanging e-mails with a photographer who shot a commercial job two months ago.
 The photography has been completed, the photos have been delivered, and the customer has paid.
 Two months ago.
 His customer is using the photos in transit ads.
-The photographer asked if they should charge more for this usage.
+The photographer asked if he should now charge more for this usage.

 Getting Paid